profsmith89/ctps/_sources/chap05.md

 S 20          print('Too big!')
 ```

+## Its sequence diagram

-**A sequence diagram for our game.** Now that we have decomposed our game into a client portion and a separate server portion, we next have to determine: (1) the messages that will be sent back and forth; and (2) what Python libraries exist that will help us transmit and receive these messages (e.g., as the Python `requests` library did for our `qweb` examples).
+Now that we have decomposed our game into a client portion and a separate server portion, we next have to determine: (1) the messages that will be sent back and forth; and (2) what Python libraries exist that will help us transmit and receive these messages (e.g., as the Python `requests` library did for our `qweb` examples).

 In determining the messages we want sent, it helps to draw what's called a *sequence diagram*.
 The executions of the client and server are shown in these diagrams as parallel, vertical lines, where time runs from the top to the bottom of the page.
 An event taking place at time *t1* in the client will generate a message that is sent to the server, and this message is shown as an arrow from the client to the server.
 Typically, we label these arrows with the content of the message.
 At a later time *t2*, the server might send a response message to the client.
 And so forth.
 Think of it as a conversation between two individuals.